ReactiveMongo/reactivemongo-site/releases/0.12/documentation/bson/overview.md

 > See how to handle the [optional values](./typeclasses.html#optional-value).

-A document is represented by `BSONDocument`.
-A `BSONDocument` is basically an immutable list of key-value pairs.
+A document is represented by `BSONDocument`, which is basically an immutable list of key-value pairs.
 Since it is the most used BSON type, one of the main focuses of the ReactiveMongo BSON library is to make manipulations of BSONDocument as easy as possible.

 {% highlight scala %}
 import reactivemongo.bson._